schoolhouse-io/colmena-realworld-example-app/README.md

 * __follow__ (user)
 * __article__
 * __tag__
-* __comment__
+* __comment__ (article)
-* __favorite__ article
+* (mark article as) __favorite__
 * (article) __feed__

-We know our app is a blogging platform.
-In that context, the purpose of each cell is pretty clear.
+If we told you our app is a blogging platform, the purpose of each cell becomes pretty clear.
 It would only take a glance at the [`lib/real_world` directory](https://github.com/schoolhouse-io/colmena-realworld-example-app/tree/master/lib/real_world) to find out where a certain feature might be defined.
 From there, a developer can quickly look at the API to learn about the operations it supports and navigate the implementation in a very gradual and natural way.

 ### An event-based, functional domain